UnarineLeo/CoCo_Island/readMe.md

 1. The code is written in Java.
 2. The code is written in IntelliJ IDEA and/or vscode.
 3. Pdf file is attached for the detailed explanation of the project.
+4. The translated code is written in the BASIC.txt file.